M4iKZ/Orpy/README.md

 # Orpy HTTP Server

-Implementation of a HTTP server in C++17 for Windows and Linux.
+Implementation of a HTTP server in C++17 for Windows and Linux v2.
+Updated code based on last complete version of Orpy.

 ## Features

-- Can handle multiple concurrent connections, tested up to 10k.
+- Handles multiple concurrent connections, tested up to 10k.
-- Support basic HTTP request and response.
+- Supports basic HTTP request and response GET and POST.
-- HTTP/1.1 support with a simple state machine parser.
+- Provides HTTP/1.1 support with a simple state machine parser.
+- Includes a non-blocking file server.

 ## Quick start